Nik Makino: "Neneng B" era (20192020)

-Believe, Hype One's, and collaborations (2020present)
+Believe, Hype One's, and collaborations (20202022)

 Makino was Believe AS Philippines' first signee, and his first projects under the label were the EPs Aye Mami (2020)which Makino called his transition from his "fuckboy" imageBouncy Boy, featuring collaborations with Shao Lin and Kenzo, and Censored (both 2021).
 Believe noticed him because his large social media following; he often posts vlogs online and also has many TikTok followers.
 Makino said he suffered depression during his first year with Believe and had to reflect on why he chose to do music.
 Believe mostly gave Makino creative freedom, and Makino built his own home studio.

-On January 15, 2022, Makino released the single "Dahan Lang" (Filipino: Just Take it Slow), which featured A. Ross.
-He released "Pag-Ibig Sayo" (Filipino: Love For You) for Valentine's Day.
-"Ready Ka" (Filipino: You Ready), featuring Dash Calzado, came out days before he released his debut album Hype One's (2022).
+On January 15, 2022, Makino released the single "Dahan Lang", which featured A. Ross.
+He released "Pag-Ibig Sayo" for Valentine's Day.
+"Ready Ka", featuring Dash Calzado, came out days before he released his debut album Hype One's (2022).
 A mellower and more personal record, its 14 songs were inspired by the 26-year-old's journey both in his music and his personal life.
-Makino wanted his listeners to connect to his music more positively and be inspired to follow their own goals.
-He tried to distance himself from "Neneng B" and "Lexi"; the more laidback sound was reminiscent of his early career.
+According to Makino, he wanted his listeners to connect to his music more positively and be inspired to follow their own goals.
+Makino has credited his partner, Siobe Lim, for his success, saying that his accomplishments would not have come about if she had not stuck by him.
+He has also stated that he was focused on making music he enjoyed rather than pursuing hits, and that his songs were based on self-reflection.

-The Flow G feature "Moon" was one of the album's most anticipated tracks.
-On it, the pair rap about the ups and downs of their rise to success over strings and a trap beat.
-In September, it peaked at No. 16 on the Billboard Philippines Songs chart.
-Makino and Flow G later performed "Moon" at the 8th Wish Music Awards ceremony in Quezon City's Araneta Coliseum.
-Other songs had a pop rap sound, where Makino sings about watching the sunset and counting the stars.
+For Hype One's, Makino tried to distance himself from "Neneng B" and "Lexi" and took inspiration from the more laidback sound of his earlier songs.
+On the trap song "Moon", Makino and the featuring artist, Flow G, rap about the high and low points of their respective careers.
+"Moon" peaked at No. 16 on the Billboard Philippines Songs chart in September, and Makino and Flow G performed the song at the 8th Wish Music Awards ceremony.
+Other songs had a pop rap sound; Makino sings about watching the sunset and counting the stars.

-After Hype One's, Makino continued to release singles.
-On June 17, 2022, he featured on DAZE's single "G.G.D."
+On June 17, 2022, Makino featured on DAZE's single "G.G.D."
 (Good Girl Drug).
-He featured on and co-wrote KZ Tandingan's "Pinas Lang Malakas" (Filipino: Only Philippines is Strong), the theme song for the Filipino teams Blacklist and Echo at the MLBB M4 World Championship, which was released on December 28.
-In November 2023, Makino and Mayo Marte, a long-time collaborator and fellow Believe signee, hosted a listening party for their unreleased songs at Quezon City's Sine Pop.
-While there, Makino said he based his songs on his self-reflection on his life experiences.
-He also talked about his wife's constant support and said that instead of trying to make hits, he is currently just doing what he enjoys.
+He was the featuring artist and co-writer of KZ Tandingan's "Pinas Lang Malakas", the theme song for the Filipino teams Blacklist and Echo at the MLBB M4 World Championship, which was released on December 28, 2022.